-196. Privileges of cabin crewmember certificate.
+197. Privileges of cabin crew certificate

-A holder of a cabin crewmember certificate may-
+A holder of a cabin crew certificate may-

-- (a) act as a cabin crewmember in aircraft of types specified in the certificate when such aircraft are engaged in commercial transport operations; - (b) be authorized to act as a cabin crewmember instructor for issue or

-- renewal of cabin crew certificate and aircraft type ratings; - (c) be authorized to act as a cabin crewmember examiner for which the privilege to examine is being sought.
+- (a) act as a cabin crew in aircraft of types specified in the certificate when such aircraft are engaged in commercial transport operations; - (b) be authorised to act as a cabin crew instructor for issue or renewal of cabin crew certificate and aircraft type ratings; - (c) be authorised to act as a cabin crew examiner for which the privilege to examine is being sought.

-197. Renewal requirements for cabin crewmember certificate.
+198. Renewal requirements for cabin crew certificate

-A holder of a cabin crewmember certificate may apply for renewal where he or she has successfully completed the annual safety and emergency procedure training approved by the Authority every twelve months.
+A holder of a cabin crew certificate may apply for renewal where he or she has successfully completed the annual safety and emergency procedure training approved by the Authority every twelve months.